Laser encoder FAQs

 Are Renishaw's laser encoder systems RoHS compliant?

-Renishaw laser encoder products were complaint from June 2017.
+Renishaw laser encoder products were compliant from June 2017.
 The corresponding declarations of conformity (DOC) can be found on our product quality and conformance page.

 Do Renishaw encoders comply with EU legislation (CE declarations of conformity)?